-Did Salman Khan Recommend Yogita Bihani For Ekta Kapoor’s Show Dil Hi Toh Hai!
+Did Salman Khan Recommend Yogita Bihani For Ekta Kapoor’s Show Dil Hi Toh Hai?

 Yogita Had Auditioned For The Main Girl In Loveratri

 She further added, "I had auditioned for the main girl.
 It's not like 'Oh!
 I didn't get that role'.
 My audition was so good that Salman Khan still remembered me.
 That's what I liked.
 Even for Palak (her character in the show), there were other actresses who were really good.
-Maybe I was perfect for this and not perfect for that role.
+Maybe I was perfect for this and not perfect for that role."

 Did Salman Suggest Her Name For The Show?